-- 8.1.
+8.1.
 Posts with proposed salary packages greater than £100,000 will be approved by the Governance Committee prior to appointment, provided the salary package being considered is in line with existing pay scales that also apply to other Chief Officers and Deputy Chief Officers undertaking similar duties and responsibilities.
 Chief Officers and Deputy Chief Officers will be appointed on one of the established grade bands appropriate to the post.
-Any proposed exceptions to this would require the approval of the full County Council. - 8.2.
-The policy for appointing or re-engaging any member of staff who has previously been made redundant by this authority, should be on the following basis: - the re-engagement should be for a fixed term, not exceeding one year (in exceptional circumstances this may be extended); - the rate of pay applied to the work undertaken by the re-engaged employee should be that appropriate to the work to be done and not the grade which applied to the employee in the employment that they were made redundant from; - the arrangement must provide financial/operational advantage to the County Council and must be approved by the appropriate Chief Officer - 8.3.
+Any proposed exceptions to this would require the approval of the full County Council.

+- 8.2.
+The policy for appointing or re-engaging any member of staff who has previously been made redundant by this authority, should be on the following basis: - that there is a presumption against re-employment or re-engagement of employees who have been made redundant with an enhanced severance payment.
+Where re-employment is, however, in the best interests of the service and there is a clear business case to do so, this can be agreed by the relevant Assistant Director in conjunction with the Head of HR&OD; - the rate of pay applied to the work undertaken by the re-engaged employee should be that appropriate to the work to be done and not the grade which applied to the employee in the employment that they were made redundant from; - 8.3.
 If an officer in receipt of a local government pension is employed or re-employed it is our policy to apply the Local Government Pension Scheme rules on abatement for any benefits accrued in the Local Government Pension Scheme before 1st April 2014.
 This ensures that the pension is abated if the combined income exceeds that of the former employment.
 There are currently some exceptions to this where flexible retirement has been approved in accordance with Local Government Pension Scheme provisions and a business case having been approved at Chief Officer level.
 Following a review of this policy the County Council has ceased to have a Flexible Retirement Policy and no new applications are accepted.